samilenl/samilenl/README.md

 ## Skills

-I have experience working with projects using JavaScript, React, Express.js, Node.js, MongoDB, APIs, Git/GitHub, and others.
+I have alot of understanding and practical knowledge working with projects using JavaScript, React, Express.js, Node.js, MongoDB, APIs, Git/GitHub, and others.

+## My Links